IBM-EPBL/IBM-Project-2034-1658423887/README.md

 The main aim of the project is to building a model which is used for classifying the fruit depends on the different characteristics like colour, shape, texture etc. Here the user can capture the images of different fruits and then the image will be sent the trained model.
 The model analyses the image and detect the nutrition based on the fruits like (Sugar, Fibre, Protein, Calories, etc.).

+### Project flow:

+*The user interacts with the UI (User Interface) and give the image as input.

+*Then the input image is then pass to our flask application,

+*And finally with the help of the model which we build we will classify the result and showcase it on the UI.

+To accomplish this, we have to complete all the activities and tasks listed below

+*Data Collection.

+    *Collect the dataset or Create the dataset

+*Data Preprocessing.

+    *Import the ImageDataGenerator library

+    *Configure ImageDataGenerator class

+    *ApplyImageDataGenerator functionality to Trainset and Testset

+*Model Building

+    *Import the model building Libraries

+    *Initializing the model

+    *Adding Input Layer

+    *Adding Hidden Layer

+    *Adding Output Layer

+    *Configure the Learning Process

+    *Training and testing the model

+    *Save the Model

+*Application Building

+    *Create an HTML file

+    *Build Python Code